 Our stock price is volatile.
-In the twelve-month period ending January 31, 2001, based on closing prices on the Nasdaq National Market, our stock price ranged from \$23.156 to \$63.313.
+In the last twelve-month period ending July 31, 2001, based on closing prices on the Nasdaq National Market, our stock price ranged from \$15.06 to \$56.375.
 We expect it to remain volatile.
 A variety of factors may have a significant effect on the market price of our common stock, including:

-- fluctuations in our operating results; - announcements of technological innovations or new therapeutic products; - announcement or termination of collaborative relationships by Inhale or our competitors; - governmental regulation; - clinical trial results or product development delays; - developments in patent or other proprietary rights; - public concern as to the safety of drug formulations developed by Inhale or others; and - general market conditions.
+- fluctuations in our operating results; - announcements of technological innovations or new therapeutic products; - announcement or termination of collaborative relationships by Inhale or our competitors; - governmental regulation; - clinical trial results or product development delays; - developments in patent or other proprietary rights;

+public concern as to the safety of drug formulations developed by Inhale or others; and